Home » How To » How to Change Default Shell in Windows Terminal

 Change-default-console-windows-terminal-select-settings

-3. Now, click on the “Open JSON file” option on the sidebar.
+In the “Settings” tab, click the “Open JSON file” option in the bottom left corner.

-4. This action will open the “settings.json” file in the default text or code editor.
-Once opened, scroll down till you find the Profiles array.
+This action will open the “settings.json” file in your default text or code editor.
+Once opened, scroll down to the “profiles” entry and find the shell you want to use as the default.
+You can identify the shell using the “name” entry.
+Next, copy its “guid” string between the quotes.

-4. In there, find the console profile you want to set as the default and copy the GUID value.
-For example, I want to set Ubuntu as the default terminal.
+For example, I want to set Ubuntu as the default terminal shell.
 So, I copied the “guid” value of the Ubuntu profile.

 Change-default-console-windows-terminal-copy-guid

-5. Now, scroll to the top and replace the “defaultProfile” value with the copied GUID value.
+Now, scroll back to the top and replace the “defaultProfile” value with the copied GUID value.

 Change-default-console-windows-terminal-paste-guid-in-defaultvalue